 - Since the centaurs had driven off all the game in the region, the Bloodhoof tribe would need to abandon their home and travel to Mulgore if they hoped to avoid starvation.

 - Cairne agreed to tell the location of the Oracle, who would help the orcs with their quest for destiny, if they would help protect Cairne's caravan to Mulgore.
 Thrall agreed to these terms, and helped the tauren on their lengthy journey, protecting them and their lumbering kodo beasts from marauding centaurs.

 - Cairne told Thrall of the mystical Oracle of Stonetalon Peak, who could help them find their destiny in these strange lands.
 Thrall, glad at having made a new friend in the foreign land, thanked Cairne gratefully, and they parted as allies.

 - When Thrall arrived at the base of Stonetalon Peak, he was shocked to find Grom Hellscream and the Warsong clan battling humans under the command of Jaina Proudmoore.

-- Her forces had cordoned off much of the pass going up the mountain, and Thrall suspected that hiring some goblins to ferry them up the mountain in zeppelins would allow them to bypass any defenses.
+- Her forces had cordoned off much of the path going up the mountain, and Thrall suspected that hiring some goblins to ferry them up the mountain in zeppelins would allow them to bypass any defenses.

-- When Thrall confronted Grom, the latter argued that "a true warrior" would have fought the humans without question instead of trying to sneak past them and avoid a battle.
+- When Thrall confronted Grom, the latter argued that "a true warrior" would have fought the humans without question instead of trying to sneak past them and avoid battle.

 - When Grom's orcs began gathering lumber in Ashenvale for the new Horde's settlement, the night elves were angered and attacked without explanation.